 Source: WTO and World Bank.
 Current USD.

 The growth of exports is indicative of a cycle where trade emerged (up to the 1980s), accelerated (1980-2000), and reached peak growth (2000-2008).
 Growth in trade was also accompanied by a surge in trade imbalances.
-The entry of China into the WTO in late 2001 had a significant impact on global trade, which accelerated due to an expansion of Chinese exports.
+The entry of China into the WTO in late 2001 significantly impacted global trade, which accelerated due to an expansion of Chinese exports.
 Eventually, a phase of maturity in global trade will be reached.
 The financial crisis of 2008-2009 was accompanied by a significant decline in global merchandise trade, close to 25% in just one year.
-The main factor behind this decline was a drop in the consumption of durable goods (e.g. furniture, appliances, cars) since consumers can postpone these types of purchases if they are uncertain about the future.
+The main factor behind this decline was a drop in the consumption of durable goods (e.g. furniture, appliances, cars) since consumers can postpone these purchases if uncertain about the future.
 Trade bounced back afterward, mainly driven by emerging economies.

 However, since 2012 a peaking in global trade has been observed, with the value of export leveling and its share of the global GDP declining.
 Even if the Covid-19 pandemic had a negative impact on global trade in 2020, in 2021, trade surged in part because of deferred demand and massive stimulus policies.